Eliel Saarinen's Tribune Tower design: Reception

 Respected Chicago architect Louis Sullivan offered high praise to Saarinen's design, and said that his building indicated the future direction for the old Chicago School.
 Sullivan named Saarinen his stylistic successor.
 Chicago architects Thomas Tallmadge and Irving Kane Pond were also very vocal in their praise for Saarinen.
-Pond said Saarinen's design was by far the best contest entry, that it was devoid of the superficial adornments featured on the winning entry, and free of the "stranglehold of conventional forms."
+Pond said Saarinen's design was by far the best contest entry, being devoid of the superficial adornments featured on the winning entry, and free of the "stranglehold of conventional forms."
 Tallmadge projected that Saarinen's design would be transformative for American skyscrapers.
 He said that under Saarinen's hand, the spirit of the skyscraper, "rid of its inhibitions and suppressed desires... leaps in joyous freedom to the sky."

 Skyscraper Museum director Carol Willis, and art consultant Franck Mercurio, curator at the Field Museum in Chicago, offer moderating modern views about the influence of Saarinen's design.
 Willis notes that setback architecture was being implemented in New York City highrises because of 1916 zoning ordinances related to building height and sunlight, and that Saarinen's design was understood to be an embodiment of this trend.
 Mercurio points to the Tribune Tower competition entry from American architect Bertram Goodhue as having the same modernist features as Saarinen's, with dramatic setbacks but a more pronounced simplification of the exterior.
 Mercurio argues that Goodhue's design is a better example of modernism because it has less ornamentation.
 Goodhue's entry gained him honorable mention but no cash award.